Permaculture: a philosophy of life

 Bill Mollison

 In his book Plants, Man, and Life, Edgar Andersen describes the garden/orchard plantings grouped around the houses in Central America.
 Close to the house and more or less surrounding it is a compact garden-orchard some 20 square metres in extent.
 No two of these are exactly alike.
 There are neat plantations more or less grouped together.
 There are various fruit trees (citrus, custard apple, sapote, mango and avocado), and a thicket of coffee bushes in the shade of the larger trees.
 There are tapioca (cassava) plants of one or two varieties, grown more or less in rows at the edge of the trees.
 Frequently there are patches of banana; corn and beans here and there in rows or patches.
 Climbing and scrambling over all are vines of various squashes and their relatives: the chayote (choko) grown for its squashes, as well as its big starchy root; and the luffa gourd, its skeleton used for dishrags and sponges.
-The cucurbits clamber over the eaves of the hose and run along the ridgepole, climb high in the trees, or festoon the fence.
+The cucurbits clamber over the eaves of the house and run along the ridgepole, climb high in the trees, or festoon the fence.
 Setting off the whole garden are flowers and various useful weeds (dahlias, rosemay, gladioli, climbing roses, asparagus fern, cannas and grain amaranth).

 Andersen is contrasting the strict, ordered, linear, segmented thinking of Europeans with the productive, more natural polyculture of the dry tropics.
 The order he describes is a semi-natural order of plants, in their right relationship to each other (guilds), but not separated into various artificial groupings.
 It is no longer clear where orchard, field, house and garden have their boundaries, where annuals and perennials belong, or indeed where cultivation gives way to naturally-evolved systems.